videre-project/MTGOSDK/README.md

 MTGOSDK's snapshot runtime uses the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) library under the hood.
 We're grateful to the ClrMD maintainers for their support and their work in providing a powerful library for inspecting and debugging .NET applications.

 MTGOSDK's remoting API is also based on an early version of [RemoteNET](https://github.com/theXappy/RemoteNET), which forms the backbone of the SDK's client-server architecture.
+Together with the [ImpromptuInterface](https://github.com/ekonbenefits/impromptu-interface) library creates fully-typed dynamic proxies for remote objects in the MTGO client.

 ## License